OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Additional illustrations

 \subsection{Conditional generation}

 We supply more conditionally generated images to further demonstrate the conditional generation performance.
-We use generation conditioned on both very different and very similar classes in order show both the broad coverage and high sensitivity to detail in the various clusters.
+We use generation conditioned on both very different classes to highlight the broad coverage of the representation and very similar classes to show the high sensitivity to detail.

-In Fig.~\ref{fig:conditional_ex}, the images are obtained by generating five different images per each reference image in the top row.
+In Fig.~\ref{fig:conditional_ex}, the images are obtained by generating five different images per reference image in the top row.
 To achieve these results, our model has to perform two tasks.
 First, it has to be able to detect the child and parent classes under which the object is represented.
 Second, it needs to be able to generate a similar looking object with the predicted classes.
 The success in this task is evidence for both the generation and clustering capabilities of the model.

 In the figure, each column shows a real image, followed by five generated images conditioned on the first image in respect to category.
-Additionally, in each row, all images are generated with the same $\vz$, showing how non-categorical information is consistent across the different categories and how the pose is disentangled from the shape category.
+Additionally, in each row, all images are generated with the same $z$, showing how non-categorical information is consistent across the different categories and how the pose is disentangled from the shape category.

 For both birds and dogs, we can see that the generated images have very similar properties to their conditioned image.
 In both cases, we can see the large coverage of different classes and the fine detailed differences between similar classes.
 For cars, we can see that that the generated images apply the same color, but the car shape is changing, indicating that the model has categorized the cars by their color and not by their model.